 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In 2006, Indiana's official Web site gradually became IN.gov, a re-branding initiative that brings us to the current CMS implementation and IN.gov constitency efforts.
+In 2006, Indiana's official Web site gradually became IN.gov, a re-branding initiative that brought a website consistency to nearly all websites.

 accessIndiana's online service offerings grew even more with the launch of the nation's first online certified record and verification search for driving records and the health professional license renewal service that realized a 70% adoption rate in its first year.
 Indiana's official Web site also climbed the charts in the Best of Web Competition when it was awarded 2nd place in 2004.

 In 2001, Indiana was the first state to attempt a common look and feel initiative.
 Information across accessIndiana was presented with similar design, structure and navigation, allowing site visitors to easily navigate through the site. accessIndiana also began accepting credit card payments for online services - a convenience that is still exciting to many Hoosier citizens and businesses today. accessIndian's efforts earned 1st place in the Brown University e-Government Study in 2001 and 4th place in 2002 and 3rd place in 2003 in the Center for Digital Excellence Best of Web Competition.